Operator873/Darkness/README.md

 I call it Darkness because the ease at which you can apply blocks will make othere wonder if you have dark arts at your disposal.

+I take absolutely no responsibility for anything you do on wiki with this plugin.
+Play stupid games, win stupid prizes... like being desysopped.

 # Dependencies

 This plugin requires Python3.x and libraries: requests, sqlite3, json, re, and OAuth1.
 This plugin also requires darkness.db.